 I’m definitely not a food blogger, but the food was so good in Seattle it gets its own post.
 I’m not usually one for big chains either, but Seattle changed my mind on that too!

 The Starbucks Roastery is special.
-Sorry, the ‘Starbucks Reserve Roastery and Tasting Rooms’, to give it’s proper name.
+Sorry, the ‘Starbucks Reserve Roastery and Tasting Rooms’, to give its proper name.
 It was as pretentious as it sounds, but I couldn’t help enjoy the experience.
 The scent of freshly ground and roasting coffee fills the air and the delicious pastries are freshly made, rivaling any I’ve had in Paris or Italy.
 The space itself feels more like a hipster coffee shop in Copenhagen than any other Starbucks I’ve visited.
-This was a great way to fill up for a busy day sight seeing.
+This was a great way to fill up for a busy day sightseeing.

 In all of the Seattle ‘must do’ lists and guidebooks, Pike Place Market features highly.
 Although I can’t fault the concept (farm to table, direct to consumer etc.), as a tourist I was underwhelmed.
 In comparison to London’s Camden and Borough Markets, New York’s Chelsea Market or even San Francisco’s Ferry Building farmers market, I found Pike Place a little lacking.
 We enjoyed a wander and some Huevos Rancheros, but it wasn’t worth a special trip, sadly.
 I’ll leave it for the locals, I’m sure they would prefer it that way anyway!

 When you live in the capital of food fads, to discover something you haven’t seen or tasted in San Francisco (and is worth eating!) isn’t all that common.
-In Seattle I found two – Katsu Burger and a Mac n Cheese pie.
+In Seattle, I found two – Katsu Burger and a Mac n Cheese pie.
 Admittedly not the healthiest options, these were both worth every single calorie.
-Katsu Burger have several locations and the Mac n Cheese pie was from Premier Meat Pies at the Seattle Centre (near the Space Needle).
+Katsu Burger has several locations and the Mac n Cheese pie was from Premier Meat Pies at the Seattle Centre (near the Space Needle).

 Although the mac n cheese pie was one of the best pies I’ve eaten in a very long time, I’m actually glad that these can’t be found in San Francisco.
 I don’t think my arteries or waistline would thank me if they could be.